ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.22.rst

 Module options marked with ``no_log: true`` are no longer replaced with the literal ``VALUE_SPECIFIED_IN_NO_LOG_PARAMETER`` in the module result.
 The real value is kept in the result and registered as a secret so it is masked in output.
 Playbooks that compared a result value against ``VALUE_SPECIFIED_IN_NO_LOG_PARAMETER`` should be updated.

+One consequence of this change is that a ``no_log`` option value shorter than 4 characters is no longer hidden at all.
+The placeholder used to replace the value regardless of its length, but masking is subject to the :ref:`minimum secret length <secret_masking_length_rules>`, so such a value is now shown in the output as is.
+Values of 4 to 6 characters are only masked when they appear as a whole word.
+If a module option must hold a value this short, set the ``no_log`` task keyword on the task to hide its whole result, or better, use a longer value where the system accepting it allows.

 Using the ``debug`` module with ``msg`` or ``var`` to show a password or other sensitive value on the screen no longer works.
 The ``debug`` module writes through ``Display``, so a registered secret is shown as ``$REDACTED$`` wherever it appears, including inside a larger variable and at any verbosity level.
 There is no option to disable masking for a single task.

 If you need to see the real value, for example to confirm that a vault variable decrypts to what you expect, write it to a file instead of displaying it.
 A file written by a module is not an output boundary, so the file contains the unmasked value: